DallanQ/castles_of_burgundy/QA.md

 > In Castles of Burgandy, when it's your turn you have 4 options with your dice.
 Can you use an option twice in your turn?
 For example can I buy twice or build twice?
 Or can I only use one action once in my turn ?

 Yes.
-According to the rule book, a die is required for each action.
-The two actions per turn may be carried out in any combination and order (including carrying the same action out twice).
+According to the rule book, "A die is required for each action.
+The two actions per turn may be carried out in any combination and order (including carrying the same action out twice)."

 [alternate-boards](https://boardgamegeek.com/thread/1432163/alternate-boards)